Guide for witnesses

 Sometimes committees will have expert advisers for a piece of work.
 They’ll sit by the convener.

 SPICe are researchers who support committees and MSPs.
 For example, they write briefings for MSPs and give committees background information on inquiries.

-Each committee has an Outreach Officer who helps to get communities involved in committee's work.
+Each committee has a Community Participation Specialist who helps to get communities involved in committee's work.

 There will be members of the security team outside the door, and seated inside the room when a committee is meeting open to the public.